-- Students are encouraged to wear wide-brimmed hats that cover the ears, face and neck when outside. - Students are encouraged to wear tops that cover their shoulders (vests and strappy tops are discouraged).
-We have changed our sports uniform from vests to t-shirts - Students are allowed to wear UV protective sunglasses when outside during sunny weather. - Teachers and assistants have agreed to lead by example and be seen to adhere to sun safe practices e.g. wear hats when on grounds duty and teaching outdoors on sunny days.
+- Students are encouraged to wear wide-brimmed hats that cover the ears, face and neck when outside. - Students are encouraged to wear tops that cover their shoulders (vests and strappy tops are discouraged). - Students are to wear UV protective sunglasses when outside during sunny weather. - All staff have agreed to lead by example and be seen to adhere to sun safe practices e.g. wear hats when on grounds duty and teaching outdoors on sunny days.